 Not only will this help you easily keep an eye on your spending habits, it’s also an excellent way to check account balances on the road without divulging your bank account login details on random internet connections, as Mint refreshes your data from account information already saved in your account.
 This adds another layer of security while traveling.
 Remember to change your password occasionally, just in case, if you feel nervous about using a service like this.

-It really is a fantastic tool for anyone who wants to keep better track of their money.
+It really is a fantastic tool for anyone who wants to keep better track of their money, and we recommend using it in your non-traveling life to manage your money more efficiently.

 #2.
 Automation: Handling Income